-Athletic Fee - Each student taking credit or Learning Support courses of 4 hours or more will be charged an athletic fee of \$79 per semester.
+Athletic Fee - Each student taking credit or Learning Support courses of 4 hours or more will be charged an athletic fee of \$89 per semester.
 This fee is used to defray expenses of intercollegiate athletics.
 Online-Only students residing outside the Darton College service area are exempt from the Athletic Fee.

-Laboratory Fee - A fee of \$10 to \$25 is charged to each student registering for a laboratory science course in Biology, Chemistry, Physical Science or Physics.
+Laboratory Fee - A fee of \$10 to \$35 is charged to each student registering for a laboratory science course in Biology, Chemistry, Physical Science or Physics.
 This fee pays for the required consumable supplies, equipment maintenance, and specimens used in performing laboratory experiments.

-Physical Education Fees - A fee of \$10 is charged to each student registering for PHED 1137 Basic Sailing and PHED 1133 Scuba.
+Physical Education Fees - A fee of \$10 is charged to each student registering for PHED 1137 Basic Sailing, PHED 1108 Leisure Sports, and PHED 1133 Scuba.
 A fee of \$15 is charged to each student registering for PHED 1219 Introduction to Fly Fishing.
-A fee of \$20 is charged to each student registering for PHED 1143 Beginning Snow Skiing and PHED 1199 Snow Skiing II, PHED 1218 Hunter's Safety, and PHED 1191 Challenge Course.
-A fee of \$30 is charged to each student registering for PHED 1191 Ropes Course Management; and PHED 1154 Challenge Course Facilitator Training.
+A fee of \$20 is charged to each student registering for PHED 1143 Beginning Snow Skiing and PHED 1199 Snow Skiing II, PHED 1218 Hunter Safety Education, and PHED 1191 Challenge Course.
+A fee of \$30 is charged to each student registering for PHED 1145 In Line Skating; PHED 1171 Bowling I and PHED 1172 Bowling II; PHED 1185 In Line Skating; PHED 1191 Ropes Course Management; and PHED 1154 Challenge Course Facilitator Training.